cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/faradays-law-of-induction.md

 topics:
   - Faraday's law of induction
   - Lenz's law
+objectives:
+  - Calculate the induced EMF from a changing magnetic flux in a variety of situations
+  - Use Lenz's law to calculate the direction of the EMF from Faraday's law of induction
 ---

-## 🎯 Objectives

-* Calculate the induced EMF from a changing magnetic flux in a variety of situations
-* Use Lenz's law to calculate the direction of the EMF from Faraday's law of induction

 ## 📋 Sequence